Marquette University - John Bodenschatz

 2. Bayesian Magnitude and Phase Estimation of Non-Cartesian k-Space for FMRI

 It is well known in fMRI studies that the first three or so images in a time series have much higher signal than the remainder of the time series.
+The remaining steady state images hahve singificantly reduced signal.
+This project aims to use the first three images and known distributions for fMRI k-space data to form posterior estimations of the spatial frequency coefficients.
+A manuscript of this work is in submission for review for a scientific journal.

 3. Increased Brain Activation Power from A Mathematically Accurate Angular Phase Model